liquid-labs/catalyst-standards/package-standards.md

 * Packages should not generally be split by technology.
 * GUIDELINE: In particular, where ontologies are represented in multiple technologies (such as SQL, go, and JS) each technology-specific model should be defined within the same model package.
 * GUIDELINE: Where a package deals with transmission across technology boundaries, both technologies "endpoints" should be contained in the same package.
 E.g., a REST-ful framework that generates common REST responses from go-implemented endpoints and JS consumer libraries that know how to unpack the response.
+* `go.mod` must be placed in the package root.
+TOOD: It seems that 'replace' directives only work when this is the case.
+However, this produces warnings from the GCP dev-server tool.
+It's not clear what's going on.

 ## Publishing standards